JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 ## Clone the AzGovViz repository

 * Requirements
-  * To clone the AzGovViz Github repository you need to have GIT installed
+  * To clone the AzGovViz GitHub repository you need to have GIT installed
   * Install Git: https://git-scm.com/download/win

 * PowerShell